ywyher/better-melon/README.md

 - [x] Seperate delay sliders for japanese and english subs
 - [x] Episodes list/selector
 - [x] Anki integration (CURRENTLY ONLY WORKS ON LOCALHOST)
-  - [x] Support for images
+  1. [x] Support for images
-  - [ ] Support for audio
+  2. [ ] Support for audio
+- [ ] Global configuration for
+  1. [ ] Prefered subtitles formats
+  2. [ ] Keyword (regex) when found on a subtitle name select it over the others
+- [ ] Per anime configuration for
+  1. [ ] Subtitles delay
+  2. [ ] Prefered subtitles formats
+  3. [ ] Keyword (regex) when found on a subtitle name select it over the others
 - [ ] Video vtt thumbnails
 - [ ] Providers selector
-- [ ] Defintion on hover functionality
+- [ ] Defintion on select functionality
 - [ ] .ass support
-- [ ] Authentication integration through anilist
-- [ ] Optimize for best performance
 - [ ] User friendly/Modern UI
+- [ ] Database instead of localstorage lol
+- [ ] Authentication integration through anilist or better-auth with the ability to link your anilist account for anilist related actions
+- [ ] Comments (maybe lol)

 # Self-Hosting
 > [!warning]